Synod of Elvira: Place and purpose

-The canons
+Canons

-Maurice Meigne considers that only the first twenty-one canons in the list that has been transmitted were promulgated at Elvira; the remainder having been added to the collection.
+Maurice Meigne considers that only the first 21 canons in the list that has been transmitted were promulgated at Elvira and that the remainder were added to the collection.

-The social environment of Christians in Hispania may be inferred from the canons prohibiting marriage and other intercourse with Jews, pagans and heretics, closing the offices of flamen and duumvir to Christians, forbidding all contact with idolatry and likewise participation in pagan festivals and public games.
+The social environment of Christians in Hispania may be inferred from the canons prohibiting marriage and other intercourse with Jews, pagans and heretics; closing the offices of flamen and duumvir to Christians; and the forbidding of all contact with idolatry. and likewise participation in pagan festivals and public games.
 The state of morals is mirrored in the canons denouncing prevalent vices.
-The canons respecting the clergy exhibit the clergy as already a special class with particular privileges, as acting under a more exacting moral standard, with heavier penalties for delinquency.
-The bishop has acquired control of the sacraments, presbyters and deacons acting only under his orders; the episcopate appears as a unit, bishops being bound to respect one another's disciplinary decrees.
+The canons respecting the clergy exhibited the clergy as already a special class with particular privileges, as acting under a more exacting moral standard, with heavier penalties for delinquency.
+The bishop had acquired control of the sacraments, presbyters and deacons acting only under his orders.
+The episcopate appeared as a unit, with bishops being bound to respect one another's disciplinary decrees.

-The canons are almost entirely concerned with the conduct of various elements of the Christian community, and have no theological content as such.
-Sanctions include long delays before baptism, exclusion from the Eucharist for periods of months or years, or indefinitely, sometimes with an exception for the death-bed, though this is also specifically excluded in some cases.
-Periods of penance, often for sexual offences, extend to 5 or 10 years: "Canon 5.
+The canons were almost entirely concerned with the conduct of various elements of the Christian community and had no theological content as such.
+Sanctions included long delays before baptism and exclusion from the Eucharist for periods of months or years or indefinitely, sometimes with an exception for the deathbed, but that is also specifically excluded in some cases.
+Periods of penance, often for sexual offences, extended to five or ten years: "Canon 5.
 If a woman beats her servant and causes death within three days, she shall undergo seven years' penance if the injury was inflicted on purpose and five years' if it was accidental.
 She shall not receive communion during this penance unless she becomes ill.
 If so, she may receive communion."

-All the canons which pertain to Jews served to maintain a separation between the two communities.
-Canon 15 prohibited marriage with pagans, while Canon 16 prohibited marriage of Christians with Jews.
+All the canons that pertain to Jews served to maintain a separation between the two communities.
+Canon 15 prohibited marriage with pagans, and Canon 16 prohibited marriage of Christians with Jews.
 Canon 78 threatens Christians who commit adultery with Jews with ostracism.
 Canon 49 forbade the blessing of Christian crops by Jews, and Canon 50 forbade the sharing of meals by Christians and Jews.

-Among the early canons (which are possibly the only original ones), Canon 1 forbade giving holy communion to lapsed Christians even in articulo mortis, an unusually severe application of Novatianist principles, which had divided the church since the recovery from mid 3rd-century persecutions: compare the severity of Cyprian of Carthage.
-The subject of this leading canon is a major indication for a date following recent persecution.
+Among the early canons, which were possibly the only original ones, Canon 1 forbade giving holy communion to lapsed Christians even in articulo mortis, an unusually severe application of Novatianist principles, which had divided the church since the recovery from mid 3rd-century persecutions: compare the severity of Cyprian of Carthage.
+The subject of that leading canon is a major indication for a date following a recent persecution.

-Among the later canons, of especial note are Canon 33, enjoining celibacy upon all clerics, married or not, and all who minister at the altar (the most ancient canon of clerical celibacy).
-Also relating to the subject of clerical celibacy is Canon 27, which calls for bishops and other clergy to refrain from living with women unless they are of relation.
-This canon is believed to be condemning the practice of Syneisaktism, or spiritual marriage, which was growing more and more popular among ascetic men and women.
+Among the later canons, of especial note were Canon 33, enjoining celibacy upon all clerics, married or not, and all ministering at the altar (the most ancient canon of clerical celibacy).
+Also relating to the subject of clerical celibacy is Canon 27, which called for bishops and other clergy to refrain from living with women unless they were of relation.
+This canon is believed to be condemning the practice of Syneisaktism, or spiritual marriage, which was becoming increasingly popular among ascetic men and women.